Dozens show for ‘Unity Rally’ in Pittsford, annual event against racism

 The Monroe County Sheriff’s Office is also investigating not one, but multiple racist events in the district among students.
 One involves a student holding an airsoft gun and making threats using a racial slur.

-Activists, local parents and student of Pittsford say there is no place for racism in their community.
+Activists, local parents, and students of Pittsford say there is no place for racism in their community.

-Muhammad M Bowd is a student at Pittsford Mendon who shared his story on Sunday.
+Muhammad Mbowe is a student at Pittsford Mendon who shared his story on Sunday.

-“I have been called the n-word and as a Muslim I have been told to go blow up a building,” Bowd said.
+“I have been called the n-word and as a Muslim, I have been told to go blow up a building,” Mbowe said.

-According to Bowd, the previous few weeks for Pittsford students have been difficult to deal with.
+According to Mbowe, the previous few weeks for Pittsford students have been difficult to deal with.

-“I’ve never feared for my life until someone said I’m going to go blow up n-words with a gun that’s something I have never felt before,” Bowd said.
+“I’ve never feared for my life until someone said I’m going to kill n-words with a gun that’s something I have never felt before,” Mbowe said.

 Kevin Beckford was among the speakers at the podium, a council member and parent in the town of Pittsford.
 Beckford has a 16-year-old girl.